devi-bala6/Sustainable_Agriculture_AIML_Project/README.md

-Myco-Net: The AI Fungal Network Interpreter 🌿
+🌿Myco-Net: The AI Fungal Network Interpreter

 Myco-Net is a groundbreaking AI solution designed to shift sustainable agriculture from a reactive to a proactive process.
 By interpreting the subtle signals from the "wood wide web"—the natural communication network of fungi in the soil—our system provides real-time diagnostics and early warnings of plant stress, empowering small-scale farmers to take action before crop damage becomes visible.

 Key Innovations